opendistro/for-elasticsearch-docs/docs/security-configuration/ldap.md

 ### Client authentication

-If you use TLS client authentication, the Security plugin sends the PEM certificate of the node, as configured in `elasticsearch.yml`.
+If you use TLS client authentication, the security plugin sends the PEM certificate of the node, as configured in `elasticsearch.yml`.
 Set one of the following configuration options:

 ```yml
 config: